brunns/cheatsheets/README.md

 Various cheetsheets in [Markdown](https://en.wikipedia.org/wiki/Markdown) format.
 PDFs and documents generated with [pandoc](https://pandoc.org/) and [LibreOffice](https://www.libreoffice.org/)'s `soffice` command line tool, both of which need to be installed.
 Run `make help` for options.

-Edit `*.md` files to edit the cheatsheets, and add new ones to the [Makefile](Makefile).
+Edit `*.md` files to edit the cheatsheets.
 For formatting, edit the page settings and/or styles in [templates/reference.odt](templates/reference.odt).

 ## TODO